agourlay/omnibus/README.md

 By default the admin credentials are `admin/omnibus`, this can be changed in the configuration file.

-The administration module exposes only one API for now.
+The administration module exposes 3 API :

 - `DELETE /admin/topics/{topic-name}` to delete a topic and its subtopics

+- `GET /admin/subscribers/` get all subscriptions

+- `DELETE /admin/subscribers/{subscriber-id}` kill a subscription

-You can also access the administration web interface running on http://localhost:8080/ to navigate through topics and follow API usage.
+You can also use the administration web interface running on http://localhost:8080/ to manually access most of the API and statistics.

 ![Screenshot](./docs/screenshot.png)